Homesttead/cardassibot/README.md

-# cardassibot
+# Cardassibot
-Code for a Discord Bot.
+This bot is for a discord bot.